John Chiswell: Career

 When his father died in 1737, Chiswell inherited the Scotchtown plantation, and the following year he became the colonel of the Hanover County militia.
-He would continue to operate Scotchtown using overseers and enslaved labor until selling it to his political ally, business partner and son-in-law, Speaker John Robinson his father's land speculation westward, accumulating tens of thousands of acres.
-Chiswell's career in the House of Burgesses began in 1742, when he and Robert Harris won election from Hanover County, although Harris accepted the position of county surveyor and so only served a single year of the term, replaced by William Meriwether (who had previously held one of the seats and would serve alongside Chiswell in the part-time position until 1749, when replaced by John Syme, who was not then seated since the election was re-conducted and Henry Robinson elected).
-Chiswell began representing Williamsburg in the House of Burgesses in 1756, after Armistead Burwell died circa 1754 and was briefly replaced by the scholarly lawyer George Wythe.
+He continued to operate Scotchtown using overseers and enslaved labor until selling it to his political ally, business partner and son-in-law, Speaker John Robinson.
+He also expanded his father's land speculations westward, accumulating tens of thousands of acres.
+He was elected to the House of Burgesses from Hanover County in 1742 with Robert Harris, serving until 1747, He was elected again in 1748, serving until 1749.

-By 1752, the year after Chiswell moved his main residence from his Scotchtown plantation to the colonial capital at Williamsburg (and Chiswell continued to represent Hanover County during sessions of the House of Burgesses), Chiswell and George Gilmer, a local physician, had purchased the Raleigh Tavern in Williamsburg, and Chiswell also operated an ordinary (tavern and inn) in James City County.
+In 1751, Chiswell moved his main residence from his Scotchtown plantation to the colonial capital at Williamsburg.
+In 1752, Chiswell and George Gilmer, a local physician, purchased the Raleigh Tavern in Williamsburg.
+Chiswell also operated an ordinary (tavern and inn) in James City County.
+Also in 1752, he was again elected Burgess from Hanover County, but was declared "not duly elected".

+In 1756, Chiswell was elected Burgess from Williamsburg, serving until 1758.

-Also by 1752, Chiswell was operating an iron furnace near Fredericksburg, Virginia, miles north of Scotchtown.
-At some point late in that decade, John Chiswell discovered lead outcroppings in then-vast Augusta County (in a part which became Wythe County.
-About 1760 he formed a partnership with Robinson, William Byrd and Francis Fauquier (then the colony's resident lieutenant governor).
-In 1762, Chiswell traveled to England to have the ore analyzed as well as hire miners to work alongside enslaved laborers.
+By 1752, Chiswell was operating an iron furnace near Fredericksburg, Virginia, miles north of Scotchtown.
+At some point late in that decade, John Chiswell discovered lead outcroppings in then-vast Augusta County (near present day Wytheville in Wythe County). in 1761, he formed a partnership with Robinson, William Byrd, and Francis Fauquier (then the colony's resident lieutenant governor): the Lead Mine Company, which was later involved in the John Robinson estate scandal.
+In 1762, Chiswell traveled to England to have the ore analyzed and hire experienced Welsh miners to work alongside enslaved laborers.

+The mine was so significant that it became a named landmark in the 1768 Treaty of Hard Labour with the Cherokees.

+After Virginia declared its independence, the mine was operated by the state, and became an important lead supply for the Patriot cause.

 Chiswell also was part owner of copper mines in Albemarle and Augusta Counties.
-The Lead Mine Company, which was later involved in the John Robinson estate scandal.
-After Virginia declared its independence, the mines were operated by the state, and became an important lead supplier for the patriot cause.

-The mines were so significant, that they became a landmark and part of a treaty in 1768 to establish the lands of Great Britain and the Native Americans in the Treaty of Hard Labour and the Treaty of Fort Stanwix. "..the treaty at Fort Stanwix, John Stuart on behalf of Great Britain had negotiated with the Cherokee tribe the treaty of Hard Labor, South Carolina, October 14, by which the boundary line was continued direct from Tryon Mountain to Colonel Chiswell's mine (present Wytheville, Virginia), and thence in a straight line to the mouth of the Great Kanawha."